 Suggestions for teachers: We are looking for work that focuses on the Holocaust as an inspiration for a world that is free of racism, bullying, disrespect and intolerance.
 Our hope is for students to feel that they can impact the future in their everyday relations with their peers, and show their message in their art.
 Your students cannot change the past, but they can change the future.
 Please discourage the usual symbols and platitudes and encourage students to look forward to what kind of world we could have if we take the lessons of the Holocaust to heart.

 Please limit the entries to your best pieces of art.
 The work must be display-ready, matted or framed if possible.
 See farther below for more detailed instructions.
 Entries become the property of the Dayton Holocaust Resource Center, although they may be returned when the art show is over.
 Please note the change in address for mailing and dropping off the art and writing work.

-Winners will be notified soon after that date, and will be announced at the annual Yom haShoah commemoration in April.
+Winners will be notified soon after that date, and will be announced at the annual Yom haShoah commemoration on May 1 at Temple Israel.

 click here for the contest entry form